 ACCEPTANCE PACKET MATERIALS (payment, enrollment and packing instructions and health/medical questionnaire*)

-All accepted students (includes research interns) will receive instructions electronically from email@example.com; PDFs are available here just in case you misplace the email or the attachments!
-QUESTIONS? contact Shoals.
+All accepted students (including research interns) will receive instructions electronically from firstname.lastname@example.org; links are provided below just in case you misplace the email!
+QUESTIONS? email Shoals or call (607) 255-3717.

-Acceptance Packet for CORNELL students (IF taking Underwater Research; see the course page for SCUBA forms)
+Acceptance Packet for CORNELL students (IF taking Underwater Research; also see course page for SCUBA manual)

-Acceptance Packet for UNH students (IF taking Underwater Research; see the course page for SCUBA forms)
+Acceptance Packet for UNH students (IF taking Underwater Research; also see course page for SCUBA manual)

 Acceptance Packet for NON-CORNELL/UNH students (includes high school, graduate, non-traditional)

 Appledore Island Research Guide for UNDERGRADUATE RESEARCH Interns

 *Medical insurance is required; if you do not have medical coverage, go to: http://www.insuremytrip.com/

 REGARDING SPECIAL NEEDS:

 Accepted Cornell and non-Cornell students (includes all high school students enrolled in Shoals credit courses) with special needs should contact Cornell's Student Disability Services (607-254-4545 or email@example.com); the SDS staff will guide you through the special accommodations process!
 Please contact SDS at least 4 weeks prior to course start.